Azure/terraform-azurerm-avm-ptn-network-private-link-private-dns-zones/examples/custom-zones-vnet-link-existing-rg/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Link Private DNS Zones to Virtual Networks and Deploy Private DNS Zones to an Existing Resource Group

-This deploys the module in its simplest form.
+This deploys the module in a more advanced and rarer configuration.

-It will deploy all known Azure Private DNS Zones for Azure Services that support Private Link in a new Resource Group that it will create with the name provided.
+It will deploy custom private DNS zones into an existing Resource Group and will also link each of the Private DNS Zones to the Virtual Networks provided via a Private DNS Zone Virtual Network Link.

+Also tags are added to all resources created by the module.

 ```hcl
 terraform {